Talk to an advisor 888-998-9080

 Finally, let's address one of the lesser-known issues afflicting wireless connections: Standards.

 The issue arises from using older hardware in conjunction with newer hardware.
 With a few exceptions, it is nearly impossible to force an older wireless antenna to utilize a newer wireless protocol.
-This means that the device you bought in 2008, when 802.11a was the gold standard, will only ever be able to use 802.11a.
+This means that a device purchased when 802.11n was the gold standard will only ever be able to use that protocol.

-Since an antenna can only use one protocol at a time, when a user connects an older device to a wireless network, that network has to use whichever protocol is usable by ALL devices on the network.
-In other words, you could have four brand-new, fresh-out-of-the-box smart phones, capable of 802.11ac connected to your network and running perfectly.
+Since an antenna can only use one protocol at a time, when a user connects an older device to a wireless network, that network has to use whichever protocol is usable by all devices on the network.
+In other words, you could have four brand-new smartphones capable of Wi-Fi 6 connected to your network and running perfectly.

-The moment your SVP of Sales brings her daughter and her hand-me-down 1st generation iPad to the office and lets her connect to the WiFi, every device is going to have use the much-slower 802.11a which that iPad can understand.
-Luckily, as we discussed earlier, most routers are capable of broadcasting two separate networks split between 2.4 and 5 gHz.
+Luckily, as we discussed earlier, most routers are capable of broadcasting two separate networks split between 2.4 and 5 GHz.
 The best solution to old hardware slowing down the rest of your network is simply to park any old devices on the slower of the two available networks, and save your higher speeds for the devices which need them.

 While this list is certainly not comprehensive, it should have armed you with some new weapons in your battle for reliability and stability on the part of your VoIP service.
 Remember, the best solution when it comes to using WiFi for VoIP is almost always "don't", but if you do, try to keep these things in mind as you move through your troubleshooting process.